CALIFORNIA HIGHWAY PATROL

 LAPTOP COMPUTERS:

-Beginning in the late 1990's, the CHP began to add laptop computers to the mobile installations.
+Beginning in the mid-1990's, the CHP began to add laptop computers to the mobile installations.
 This resulted in the re-location of the main radio antenna to the roof instead of the rear cowl area, because of radio frequency interference concerns.
 A typical computer installation is shown below.
-Most of these computers were supplied by Gateway.
-Some vehicles also have an 800 MHz Mobile Data Computer radio package installed; up until 2007 these used a small Motorola or Ericsson 800 MHz RF package similar to a cellular transceiver, mounted in the leftmost area of the trunk, with the 800 MHz antenna glass-mounted on the right rear windshield area.
-There are a few rural patrol areas in which the cars are not equipped with computers.
-The computers are not a true mobile data terminal, but rather a conventional PC with a modem connected to a cellular phone service data subscriber transceiver supplied by outside contractors.
-The systems used by the computers are not completely standardized throughout the state, nor are they interfaced with law enforcement data systems to any great extent.
-Hence most requests for driver and registration information are still being handled manually through dispatch.
+Most of these computers were supplied by Grid, NEC and Gateway.
+Many vehicles also had a Cingular 900 MHz GMSK Packet Mobile Data radio package installed - - up until about 2001 these used a small Motorola or Ericsson (C 791/M) RF package similar to a cellular transceiver, mounted under the wooden platform in the center (Caprice) or in the side area of the trunk, with the antenna glass-mounted on the right rear windshield area.
+There were a few rural patrol areas in which the cars were not equipped with computers.

 Photo copyright and courtesy of Ten96